 Propylene glycol is also used in many food products, including coffee drinks, ice cream, and whipped cream, and soda.

 “The Food and Drug Administration (FDA) has classified propylene glycol as ‘generally recognized as safe,’ which means that it is acceptable for use in flavorings, drugs, and cosmetics, and as a direct food additive.”

 Propylene glycol is also safe for skin — in fact, it is often prescribed by doctors to treat rashes and even skin irritation caused by radiation treatments.

-Do parabens cause cancer?
-That’s a question people sometimes ask, based on a myth became popularized in 2004 after a study found parabens in samples of cancerous breast tissue.
+Can a paraben cause cancer?
+That’s a question people sometimes ask, based on a myth that became popularized in 2004 after a study found parabens in samples of cancerous breast tissue.
 However, according to the American Cancer Society (emphasis ours):